istanfield09/HackerRank-Solutions/README.md

 <h4>Bitwise.rb</h4>is a solution to the challenge titled "<a href="https://www.hackerrank.com/challenges/maximizing-xor">Maximizing XOR</a>".
 It takes two integers and finds the maximum XOR value between them.<br />
 <h4>Change.rb</h4>is a solution to a nearly ubiquous code challenge found all over the web.
 It takes a given quantity of change and returns the optimal quantity of each coin to form the specified quantity.<br />
 <h4>Chocolate.rb</h4>is a solution to the challenge titled "<a href="https://www.hackerrank.com/challenges/chocolate-feast">Chocolate Feast</a>".
 It's problem statement is as follows: _Little Bob loves chocolates, and goes to a store with $N in his pocket.
 The price of each chocolate is $C. The store offers a discount: for every M wrappers he gives to the store, he gets one chocolate for free.
 How many chocolates does Bob get to eat?_
+<h4>Hallow.rb</h4> is a solution to the challenge titled "<a href="https://www.hackerrank.com/challenges/halloween-party">Halloween Party</a>".
+It finds the maximum number of 1x1 chocolate squares that can be created by cutting a chocolate bar N times.